Pendu/ContainerGym/README.md

 ## 🤖 Using pip

-Create a virtual environment and run the following command from the root directory of the repository.
+Create a virtual environment and run the following commands

 ```{bash}
 python3 -m venv temp_venv